sabiru7860/Capstone-Project-/Capstone/README.md

 ## Steps
 1. The first step is to decompose the trend of VRSN.
-I am using Stats models to decompose my stocks (Picutre of Decompose) After decomposing it we realize multiple things.
+I am using Stats models to decompose my stocks [decompose] After decomposing it we realize multiple things.
 First, we understand the general trend is rising.
 We also realize there is slight seasonality.
 I am assuming this is  most likely because of earnings and other company related news.
 I am assuming this......

 2. Next step is to create a baseline model using package stats models.
 The modeling process uses a SARIMA model (although i imported a SARIMAX model because i found the implementation of the model easier to work with).
 Here is a picture of stock VRSN with the prediction and the rmse.
 (Picture of VRSN and the RMSE)